Existence of unimodular triangulations - positive results

-Then for any subset $U\subset V$, we can associate the subset $C_U\in E$ of all edges incident to exactly one node from $U$, and define the \emph{cut polytope} $\cut(G)\subset\R^E$ of $G$ as the incidence polytope given by the set $\calA:=\{C_U\mid U\subset V\}$. \begin{theorem}[Sullivant 2004, \cite{SullivantCompressed}; see also \cite{Sturmfels2007}] Let $G=(V,E)$ be a finite simple undirected graph.
-The cut polytope $\cut(G)$ of $G$ is compressed if and only if \begin{enumerate} \item $G$ has no $K_5$-minor, and \item all induced cycles in $G$ have length at most $4$. \end{enumerate} \end{theorem}
+Then for any subset $U\subset V$, we can associate the subset $C_U\in E$ of all edges incident to exactly one node from $U$, and define the \emph{cut polytope} $\cut(G)\subset\R^E$ of $G$ as the characteristic polytope given by the set $\calA:=\{C_U\mid U\subset V\}$. \begin{theorem}[Sullivant 2004, \cite{SullivantCompressed}; see also \cite{Sturmfels2007}] Let $G=(V,E)$ be a finite simple undirected graph.
+The cut polytope $\cut(G)$ of $G$ is compressed if and only if \begin{enumerate} \item $G$ has no $K_5$-minor, and \item all induced cycles in $G$ have length at most four. \end{enumerate} \end{theorem}